 Examining examples of good risk management could unlock insights and help decision makers implement best industry practices during the contract and negotiated tendering stages.

 Figure 1: Weighing risk scenario – peak risk management issues during the tendering and contract negotiation phases

 Project scenario - an intelligent risk management at the right time

-The sample below is taken from a regional project that had a successfully embedded risk management process in the tendering and contract negotiation phases.
+The sample below is taken from a regional project that had a successfully embedded risk management process in the contract and negotiated tendering phases.
 The process mapped samples of:

 - Proper understanding of risk management and its importance

 - Proper evaluation of bidders’ risk management competences